A magnitude 6-4 earthquake was felt throughout the Southland Thursday, shaking up local residents celebrating the Fourth of July.

 It was the strongest quake to be felt in Southern California since 1999, according to seismologist Lucy Jones of Caltech, founder of the Dr. Lucy Jones Center for Science & Society.

 Jones said the quake was not on the San Andreas fault.

 “It is an area with a lot of little faults but no long fault,” she tweeted.

-Jones said the “shake alert” computer system at Caltech’s seismic facility registered a 48-second warning that shaking had begun, but the warning signal did not go out to the public.
+Jones said the “shake alert” computer system at Caltech’s seismic facility gave a 48-second warning that shaking had begun.

 Several aftershocks in the magnitude-3 range were reported by the USGS, as expected following a substantial quake.
 Jones said there was a better than 50-percent chance of a larger aftershock in the magnitude-5 area “sometime this afternoon.”